HoangPham2704/League_Of_Legends_DA_Project/README.md

 * Whether you're a League of Legends enthusiast or a data analyst, this project offers valuable information about the game.
 * The goal was to have insights to help gain a competitive advantage over other players.

-## How to Use
-1. Access the analysis by visiting [League Of Legends Data Project](https://github.com/HoangPham2704/League_Of_Legends_DA_Project/blob/main/League_Of_Legends.ipynb).

-2. Navigate through the visualizations to gain insights into League of Legends champions performance in season 13.21.

 ## Data Source

 Data from [METAsrc](https://www.metasrc.com/lol/stats).

-Please note that this analysis is based on publicly available data sources, and no personal player information is included.
+Please note that this analysis is based on publicly available data sources.

 ## Content